blbadger/blbadger.github.io/3-body-problem.md

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/three_body_distance.png)

-In 1914, Poincare observed that "small differences in initial conditions produce very great ones in the final phenomena" (as quoted [here](https://books.google.com/books?id=vGuYDwAAQBAJ&pg=PA271&lpg=PA271&dq=Poincare+3+body+problem+impossibility+1880&source=bl&ots=yteTecRsK8&sig=ACfU3U2ngm5xUXygi-JdLzpU0bwORuOq7Q&hl=en&sa=X&ved=2ahUKEwiO4JT_86zqAhUlZjUKHYn5Dk8Q6AEwDHoECAwQAQ#v=onepage&q=Poincare%203%20body%20problem%20impossibility%201880&f=false)).
+In 1914, H. Poincaré observed that "small differences in initial conditions produce very great ones in the final phenomena" (as quoted [here](https://books.google.com/books?id=vGuYDwAAQBAJ&pg=PA271&lpg=PA271&dq=Poincare+3+body+problem+impossibility+1880&source=bl&ots=yteTecRsK8&sig=ACfU3U2ngm5xUXygi-JdLzpU0bwORuOq7Q&hl=en&sa=X&ved=2ahUKEwiO4JT_86zqAhUlZjUKHYn5Dk8Q6AEwDHoECAwQAQ#v=onepage&q=Poincare%203%20body%20problem%20impossibility%201880&f=false)).

 If we make slightly worse and worse initial measurements, does the inaccuracy of our prediction get worse too?
 Surprisingly the answer to this question is often but not always.
 To see how, here we iterate the distance measurement above but change the distance between planet 3 and its 'true' value to increase from $\Delta z = 0.00000001 \to \Delta z = 0.00001$